What is Oesophageal cancer

 Causes of Oesophageal Cancer

 The exact cause of oesophagal cancer is not known, but there are several risk factors for the disease.
-Risk factors for oesophagal cancer include:
+Risk factors for oesophagal cancer as gathered by Oesophageal Cancer specialist include:

 - Older age: Esophageal cancer occurs more often in people older than 60 years than in those aged 60 or younger.